LeviMooreDev/PHP-Lightweight-Framework/README.md

 I have used and tested the framework on PHP version 7.4

 # Packages
-In the explanation below we are going to use an authentication package as example.

 ## Setup
 ### Version
-First, you need to create a version file `packages/authentication/version.php`
+First, you need to create a version file `packages/YOUR_PACKAGE/version.php`
 ```php
 return "1.0";
 ```